 And since the active promotion of tolerance is one of the best responses to hate, check out the online pamphlet 101 Tools for Tolerance: Simple Ideas for Promoting Equity and Diversity, developed by the Web-based group Tolerance.org.

-s well as information on how to report online hate, see the links in the sidebar.
+For more detailed information about the organizations mentioned here, as well as information on how to report online hate, see the links in the sidebar.

 No comments: